19hours/sg-statutes/Acts/Financial Advisers Act.md

 Division 3 —

-Securities
+Specified Products

+[Act 4 of 2017 wef 08/10/2018]

 ### Application of this Division

 35\.
-This Division shall apply to licensed financial advisers who provide any financial advisory service in respect of securities.
+This Division shall apply to licensed financial advisers who provide any financial advisory service in respect of specified products.

 [1/2009 wef 26/11/2010]

+[Act 4 of 2017 wef 08/10/2018]

-### Licensed financial adviser to disclose certain interests in securities
+### Licensed financial adviser to disclose certain interests in specified products

-36\.—(1) Where a licensed financial adviser sends a circular or other similar written communication in which he makes a recommendation, whether expressly or by implication, with respect to any securities, he shall include in the circular or other communication, in type not less legible than that used in the remainder of the circular or other communication, a concise statement of the nature of any interest in, or any interest in the acquisition or disposal of, the securities that he, or a person associated with or connected to him, has at the date on which the circular or other communication is sent.
+36\.—(1) Where a licensed financial adviser sends a circular or other similar written communication in which he makes a recommendation, whether expressly or by implication, with respect to any specified products, he shall include in the circular or other communication, in type not less legible than that used in the remainder of the circular or other communication, a concise statement of the nature of any interest in, or any interest in the acquisition or disposal of, the specified products that he, or a person associated with or connected to him, has at the date on which the circular or other communication is sent.

 [1/2009 wef 26/11/2010]

+[Act 4 of 2017 wef 08/10/2018]

 (2) Where a licensed financial adviser is charged with an offence in respect of a contravention of subsection (1), it shall be a defence for the licensed financial adviser to prove that, at the time the circular or other communication was sent, he was not aware and could not reasonably be expected to have been aware —

-(a) that he had an interest in, or an interest in the acquisition or disposal of, the securities; or
+(a) that he had an interest in, or an interest in the acquisition or disposal of, the specified products; or

+[Act 4 of 2017 wef 08/10/2018]

-(b) that the person associated with or connected to him had an interest in, or an interest in the acquisition or disposal of, the securities,
+(b) that the person associated with or connected to him had an interest in, or an interest in the acquisition or disposal of, the specified products,

+[Act 4 of 2017 wef 08/10/2018]

 as the case may be.